michaelmeckl/BA-Ein-Haus-am-See/README.md

 **At the moment the website is available at <http://pro.mi.ur.de:8000> (but this might change soon probably).**

+## Further Information
+In the wiki of this repository are notes to some of the most relevant aspects and concepts for this thesis alongside some additional sources.

 ## License

 The project is licensed under the MIT License.